Song Hye-kyo: 2018–2024: Brief hiatus and success with Encounter and The Glory

 After a two-year hiatus, she returned to the small screen in her first cable television series with the romantic-melodrama Encounter alongside Park Bo-gum.
 Filmed partly in Cuba, it became one of the highest-rated Korean dramas in cable television history achieving a ratings high of 10.329% nationwide.
 A commercial success, Encounter's broadcasting rights were sold to several countries outside South Korea.

 In 2021, Song starred in SBS's romantic drama Now, We Are Breaking Up, playing the team leader of the design department at a fashion company.
 In 2022, Song reunited with Descendants of the Sun writer Kim Eun-sook in the Netflix series The Glory.
 The series was seen widely across the country and Song's portrayal of Moon Dong-eun, a victim of brutal high school bullying who dedicates her adulthood to plotting revenge against the perpetrators, was met with praise by the critics.
 For her performance in the series, Song won Best Actress – Television at the 59th Baeksang Arts Awards.

+2025–present: Established actress

+Song headlined the supernatural thriller film Dark Nuns which premiered in South Korea in January 2025.
+Song was nominated for Best Actress at the 61st Baeksang Arts Awards for her performance.
+The same year, Song made a special appearance in Netflix's series Genie, Make a Wish written by Kim Eun-sook.
+In 2026, Song will star in the Netflix series Tantara.
+This project marks the third collaboration between Song and Noh, who previously worked together on Worlds Within (2008) and That Winter, the Wind Blows (2013).